txt/ase23/docs/intro.md

 ...
 They can only give you answers."
 - Pablo Picasso[^0]

+How can we reply to Picasso and assure him that we do not just blindly use software, but instead we use it to increase our insights about the world around us (about what we _could, should_ or _never_ change).

+Software engendering is often about build tools that some community can use.
+How to other disciplines use their tools?

-Astronomy is more than about merely building tools.
+Astronomy builds tools.
+E.g.
-Astronomers learn how to (e.g.) make lenses (what we might call bracket matching or compiling).
+Astronomers learn how to (e.g.) make lenses.
    But once that is done,
-then they those tools to look through those lens to learn more abut the universe around them.
+then they those lens to peer out into the universe around us.

-So the old challenge  of SE was how to build software.
-We got pretty good at that kind of bracket matching and tool building.

-But now that we can match the brackets, its time to learn how to make best use of those tools.
-Our next challenge is to use software as a lens to explore the world around us:
+So now that SE can build tools, perhaps our next challenge is to use software as a lens to explore the world around us:

 - with least effort
 - yielding most insight.

 But how?

-- How can we design technology to help us ask better questions about the world?
+How can we design technology to help us ask better questions about the world?

 Well, better [design](design) a means  better exploration of more options.
 [Herbert Simon'96](https://monoskop.org/images/9/9c/Simon_Herbert_A_The_Sciences_of_the_Artificial_3rd_ed.pdf) tells us: